en-wl/wordlist/site/scowl-readme.md

   Added several now common proper names and some other words now in common use.

-  Include misc/ and speller/ directory which where in SVN but left out of the release tarball.
+  Include misc/ and speller/ directory which were in SVN but left out of the release tarball.

   Other minor fixes, including some fixes to the taboo word lists.